 A FEW EXTRA NOTES:

 You will want to untwist your jar’s lid daily to let out any gases.
 This is “burping” the jar.
+And also to check for any mold!

 When green beans are ready, you may notice the water a little cloudy with white specks in it.
 This is fine.
 I’ve noticed my glass weights become a little slimy with it.
 It is just the bacteria and yeast working together.